 This also occurs when the value of a nonmarital asset appreciates because of the labor or financial contribution of a spouse during the marriage.

 Marital property is property acquired during the marriage with marital funds or labor.
 Such property is considered marital property regardless of whose name is on the title of the property.
 If the property is acquired during the marriage with marital income or funds, those are marital assets.

 Marital property is generally divided equally between the spouses and, in order to accomplish this, the court goes through 4 steps:

 The court may divide the marital property unequally as long as the result is equitable.
 The court may look at the following:

 ALEJANDRO RIVERA P.A.
 An experienced Family and Divorce Law Firm located in Kissimmee can help you with your Divorce or other family law concerns.
-The first consultation is free and we are available if necessary on evenings and weekends.
+The first consultation is $150 for a 30 Minute Consultation.
+And, we are available if necessary in the evenings.
 If you need a Divorce attorney then Family Law Attorney Alejandro Rivera and Family Law Attorney Jessica Fellows would like you to know: